Table of Contents

 Gaining a deeper understanding of yourself and how your mind works is necessary in order to make a good decision about what career path you wish to pursue.
 Its also helpful to have this strong self-awareness in all other aspects of life too.
-Personality Inventories (personality tests) can be a very helpful tool in this regard, in that they prompt you into some self-reflection and can provide a helpful framework for better understanding your own personality and your respective strengths and challenges.
+Personality Inventories (aka “personality tests”) can be a very helpful tool in this regard, in that they prompt you into some self-reflection and can provide a helpful framework for better understanding your own personality and your respective strengths and challenges.

 There are many different approaches to the study of personality and whether one should focus more on traits or types, fixed traits or states, or even which personality test is the best, most accurate or most useful.
-Regardless of those debates, almost any personality test can still be an excellent tool to aid in self-examination and self-assessment and can help you on your journey to a better self-understanding as well as finding a career that fits with your unique personality.
+Regardless of those debates, almost any personality test can still be an excellent tool to aid in self-examination and self-assessment and can help you on your journey to a better self-understanding – as well as finding careers and jobs that fit with your unique personality.
+Learn more about the most popular personality tests for career exploration below:

 Unlike the other models on this page, the “16 Personality Types” refers to a multiple different type-based personality inventories and tests that are all originally based on the work of Dr. Carl Jung.
 The 16 distinct 4×2 letter acronym types were first named in conjunction with the Myers-Briggs Type Indicator (MBTI®) and later the same acronyms were used in the Keirsey Temperament Sorter.
 Today these 16 types are the most well-known in the field of personality typing and thus are also used as the resulting type outputs from a myriad of different type test providers.